cryptopunksnotdead/programming-cryptopunks/A1_special_effects.md

-## Mirror - From Right-Facing to Left Facing
+## Mirror - From Right-Facing to Left-Facing

 Let's flip the pixels horizontally.